 The enclosures accompanying these Terms of Business identify the people who will deal with this matter and any estimated cost.
-The primary person dealing with your case is Jack Reynolds who will charge £90 per hour.
 It may be that others will give assistance as the case progresses.
-A summary of our standard hourly rates is set out in the T 7 Cs you will receive on instruction.
+A summary of our standard hourly rates is set out in the Terms and Conditions you will receive on instruction.

 These rates may be reviewed from time to time to take account of our overhead costs and you will be advised of any changes.